 The range of transit and peering fees has not changed since last year.
-According to the latest data, the negotiated price of transit services is still between €0.10 plus VAT and several euros plus VAT per month and per Mbit/s.
-As to paid peering, prices range from between €0.25 plus VAT and several euros plus VAT per month and per Mbit/s.17
+Based on collected data, the negotiated price of transit services still ranges from below $\in 0.10$ (excl.
+VAT) and several euros (excl.
+VAT) per month and per Mbit/s.
+For paid peering, prices range from between $\notin 0.25$ (excl.
+VAT) and several euros (excl.
+VAT) per month and per Mbit/s.17